dneary/hello-world/Tutorial.md

 ## Creating a custom image

 To get a suitable base image, we will need to install updates on the base CentOS image, and install make and gcc.
+The Dockerfile below (included in the repo for reference) does that for us.

 ```dockerfile
 FROM centos:latest